-(1) In the event that any of the Commissions, Boards or Agencies decline to participate or withdraw from the TPO, the Governor shall designate replacement(s) from the applicable governmental entity in the urban area.

-(2) Further, if the performance of a Governing Board member is unsatisfactory to the Governor and the member is, therefore, removed from the TPO, the Governor may appoint a replacement from any appropriate governmental entity in the urbanized area.

-(3) Where vacancies on the TPO occur for any reason, the Governor may also exercise the option of designating no replacement to fill the vacancies.
+- (1) In the event that any of the Commissions, Boards or Agencies decline to participate or withdraw from the TPO, the Governor shall designate replacement(s) from the applicable governmental entity in the urban area. - (2) Further, if the performance of a Governing Board member is unsatisfactory to the Governor and the member is, therefore, removed from the TPO, the Governor may appoint a replacement from any appropriate governmental entity in the urbanized area. - (3) Where vacancies on the TPO occur for any reason, the Governor may also exercise the option of designating no replacement to fill the vacancies. - (4) The TPO Agency Clerk will notify the Governor or the appropriate appointing entity 60-days prior to the expiration of a Board Member's term.
+If a Board Member's term expires prior to an appointment being made, the Board Member may continue to serve on the Governing Board until such time as the appointment takes place.

-ARTICLE IV

-CHAIRPERSON AND VICE CHAIRPERSON
+ARTICLE IV CHAIRPERSON AND VICE CHAIRPERSON